arponr/writing/sonnets/copper.md

 was established in 1993, the patina painted,

 artifice to be washed away in drops of sincerity.
-A statue of reversed temporality, to one day come alive.
+A statue of reversed temporality, to one day shine alive.